segment-boneyard/khaos/Readme.md

   ...and voilà!
 Your new directory is made.

+## Local Usage

+  Khaos will also look for local templates in the `~/.khaos` directory.
+Here's an example using the same template as above, but locally...

+    $ mkdir ~/.khaos
+    $ git clone git://github.com/segmentio/khaos-node.git ~/.khaos/node

+  That clones Segment.io's node template as simply `node`, so then you can...

+    $ khaos node my-new-project

+  ...and boom!
+Project created.

 ## How does it work?

   Khaos templates are just plain old directories where any file or filename can have handlebars placeholders.
 And whenever you create a new project, Khaos will scan the template for placeholders and prompt you to fill in a value for each one.